 The Garmin D2 Pilot Watch is, as you might expect, designed for pilots.
 It starts with an extensive airport database already loaded into the watch.
 You can choose the airport you’re flying to by pressing the “Direct To” button, or if you need to get on the ground fast, press nearest and it’ll begin directing you to the nearest airport.
 Landing, though, is on you.
+For a more outdoorsy watch, you can check out our guide to the best rugged smartwatch.

 Beyond that, it’s also got a set of instruments onboard to help you find your way home.
 It’s got an altimeter with adjustable barometer settings, so you’ll know what level you’re on when you level out, and it also comes with a three-axis compass.
 It’ll even sync up with your plane’s Garmin GPS, so if that goes out, you won’t be left hanging, and can control on-board cameras.